ASE A7 Heating Air Conditioning Practice Test

-- A. The A/C compressor relay sticking closed.
+- A. The compressor clutch relay is sticking closed.

 - B. A low refrigerant charge.

-- C. The A/C compressor relay sticking open.
+- C. The compressor clutch relay is sticking open.

 - D. An overcharged system.

 Answer A is correct.
-When the relay sticks closed, the compressor's clutch will stay engaged continuously.
-A relay is a device used to protect control devices like PCM's from the high current used to power devices like an A/C clutch or the radiator fan.
+When the relay sticks closed, the compressor's clutch will stay engaged.
+A relay is a device used to protect control devices like PCMs from the high current used to power devices like an A/C clutch or the radiator fan.

 Answer B is wrong.
 When the relay fails or sticks open, the compressor's clutch will not engage; this is common.

 Answer C is wrong.
-Relays are circuit protection and control devices used by the PCM and other sensitive circuits.
+Relays are circuit protection and control devices for sensitive circuits.